EsotericSquishyy/ergo/README.md

 $ typst compile test.typ
 ```

-The installation worked if the compilation succeeded and `test.pdf` looks like this:
+The installation is successful if the file compiled without errors and `test.pdf` looks like this:
 <img src="gallery/docs/test_output.svg" width="100%">